asottile-archive/azure-pipeline-templates/README.md

 ## usage

-**First find the name of your github service connection**
+**First configure a github service connection**

+It is suggested to use a generic name, such as `github` so forks can also configure the same.

 You can find this in `Project Settings` => `Service connections` in the Azure Devops dashboard for your project.
+Project settings is located in the bottom left corner of the UI as of 2019-03-07.

+Below I'm using the endpoint name **`github`**

 **Next add this to the beginning of your `azure-pipelines.yml`**